Skip to Content

 TANF is one of Illinois’ cash assistance programs that provides temporary financial assistance for pregnant women and families with children.

-TANF gives monthly cash to help pay for food, shelter, utilities, and expenses other than medical to eligible families up to a total limit of 60 months.
+The program provides monthly cash benefits to help cover basic needs such as food, shelter, utilities, and other non-medical expenses, up to a total limit of 60 months.

 FAQ